kidusasfaw/spatPomp/paper.md

 This work was supported by National Science Foundation grants DMS-1761603 and DMS-1646108, and National Institutes of Health grants 1-U54-GM111274, 1-U01-GM110712 and 1-R01-AI143852.
 We recognize those who have participated in the development and testing of `spatPomp`, especially Allister Ho, Zhuoxun Jiang, Jifan Li, Patricia Ning, Eduardo Ochoa, Rahul Subramanian and Jesse Wheeler.
-We are grateful to the editors and referees at The Journal of Open Source Software for their constructive feedback.
+We are grateful to John Lees, Ben Bolker, and the editors at The Journal of Open Source Software for their constructive feedback.

 # References